xem/miniBook/README.md

 This is a compression challenge for Web developers.

-The goal is to compress the following text: [ws.txt](http://xem.github.io/miniBook/example/index.html), containing the complete work of William Shakespeare, based on the version hosted on [Project Gutenberg](http://www.gutenberg.org/ebooks/100).
+The goal is to compress the following text: [ws.txt](http://xem.github.io/miniBook/example/index.html),<br>
+containing the complete work of William Shakespeare,<br>
+based on the version hosted on [Project Gutenberg](http://www.gutenberg.org/ebooks/100).

-This text is encoded in UTF-8 and has a size of 5,444,554 bytes (5,444,045 characters).
+This text is encoded in UTF-8 and has a size of 5,444,554 bytes.<br>
-All line breaks are in the form "\r\n".
+All line breaks are in the form "\r\n".<br>
+All characters are in ASCII.

 **Rules**